George W. Littlefield: Philanthropist

 In 1911, Governor Oscar Branch Colquitt appointed Littlefield as a regent of the University of Texas.
 His largess to the school in the following nine years became legendary.

 Littlefield was a politically active individual but never sought office himself.
 Himself a teetotaler, he opposed prohibition.
 He gave and bequeathed some $3 million to UT — more than any other individual during the first fifty years of the existence of the university.
 Littlefield's gifts preceded the larger ones which came later from numerous oil philanthropists.
 By virtue of his philanthropy, Littlefield's name is visibly entwined with many aspects of UT life.
 He believed that the UT textbooks were too Northern-focused; so in 1914, he established the "Littlefield Fund for Southern History" to amass the archival sources which the historian Eugene C. Barker told him were needed to obtain a more accurate writing of history.
 Many Southern-themed books in circulation at university libraries today are stamped with Littlefield's name as a result.
 In 1917, when Governor James E. Ferguson vetoed appropriations for UT in the state budget, Littlefield offered to fund its operations for the biennial period from his personal funds.

-Littlefield paid for a prominent and well-recognized fountain on campus, the Littlefield Fountain, which was established as a war memorial.
+Littlefield paid for a prominent and well-recognized fountain on campus, the Littlefield Fountain which was established as a war memorial commemorating both World War I and the Civil War.
+As part of the memorial Littlefield commissioned statues of Confederate generals, including Robert E. Lee and Albert Sydney Johnston.
+These were taken down in 2015 and 2017 by the university, now forming part of the collections of the Briscoe Center for American History.

 He also bankrolled the construction of one of the university's dorms, named for his wife.
 He stipulated that this dormitory be reserved specifically for freshman women.
-He commissioned statues of Confederate generals, including Robert E. Lee.
-These were taken down in August 2017, by the university.

 He willed his residence, the Littlefield House, to the university.
 The structure is now used for offices and special events.